vivitranhoang/ELK_Stack_Project/README.md

 <p style="margin-bottom: 0in; line-height: 100%;">&nbsp;</p>
 <p style="margin-bottom: 0in; line-height: 100%;">&nbsp;</p>
 <p style="margin-bottom: 0in; line-height: 100%; text-align: center;"><h2>2.
 Important Files</h2></p>
 <p style="margin-bottom: 0in; line-height: 100%;">The files available in this repository have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above, or, alternatively, select portions of these files may be used to install only certain pieces of it, such as Filebeat.
 However, there are also a few files already present in the machine once the appropriate containers are made, and some changes are necessary for successful deployment.
-Please refer to the&nbsp;<strong>Set-Up</strong><strong> Guide</strong> for more details.</p>
+Please refer to the&nbsp;<a href="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/setupguide.md"><strong>Set-Up Guide</strong></a> for more details.</p>
 <p style="margin-bottom: 0in; line-height: 100%;">&nbsp;</p>
 <p style="margin-bottom: 0in; line-height: 100%;">&nbsp;</p>
 <table width="100%" cellspacing="0" cellpadding="4">